St. Luke's Episcopal Church (Cannelton, Indiana)

-St. Luke's Episcopal Church is a historic Episcopal church at Cannelton, Perry County, Indiana.
+St. Luke's Episcopal Church is a historic Episcopal church at Cannelton, Indiana.
 Built about 1845-1846, it is a rectangular Greek Revival style frame building with a gable roof.
 It was lengthened by 17 feet in 1864, and features a three-story centered bell tower on the front facade.

+The church reported 19 members in 2023; no membership statistics were reported in 2024 parochial reports.
+Plate and pledge income reported for the congregation in 2024 was $4,368.
+Average Sunday attendance (ASA) in 2024 was 0 persons.

 It was listed on the National Register of Historic Places in 1983.
 It is located in the Cannelton Historic District.